aspire-fp7/framework/README.md

     APPLICATION ID  = D7846E47BB09D62A2824CA9CF5000AE8
     .
 SERVER_RENEWABILITY_CREATE

 This indicates that the ACTC is deploying the mobile blocks to the location in which the code mobility server expects these blocks to be.
-This location depends on the `APPLICATION ID` (AID) mentioned in the output of the ACTC: they are located in `/opt/online_backends/<AID>/code_mobility/00000000/`:
+This location depends on the `APPLICATION ID` (AID) mentioned in the output of the ACTC: they are located inside the container at `/opt/online_backends/<AID>/code_mobility/00000000/`:

+    # docker-compose exec actc bash
+    root@b343a3897ad4:/projects#
-    # ls  /opt/online_backends/D7846E47BB09D62A2824CA9CF5000AE8/code_mobility/00000000/
+    root@b343a3897ad4:/projects# ls  /opt/online_backends/D7846E47BB09D62A2824CA9CF5000AE8/code_mobility/00000000/
     mobile_dump_00000000  mobile_dump_00000001  mobile_dump_00000002  mobile_dump_00000003  mobile_dump_00000004  mobile_dump_00000005  mobile_dump_00000006  mobile_dump_00000007  mobile_dump_00000008  mobile_dump_00000009  mobile_dump_0000000a  source.txt

 As you can see in the source code, the code mobility annotation was applied to the `uncompress` function.
 So if you now copy the protected file to an ARM board and try to decompress a file, the code mobility protection will be triggered.
 You can afterwards verify the logs in the server to see which blocks were requested:

-    # scp actc/build/bzip2_linux/BC05/bzip2 user@armboard:.
+    # scp projects/actc-demos/bzip2-1.0.6/actc/build/bzip2_linux/BC05/bzip2 user@armboard:.
     # ssh user@armboard
     user@armboard:~$ dd if=/dev/zero of=./zeroes bs=1M count=10 ; bzip2 zeroes
     10+0 records in